eguvenc/framework_old/docs/advanced/README.md

     <li><h3>XSS Filtering</h3></li>
 <hr>

     Obullo comes with a Cross Site Scripting filter.
 This filter looks for commonly used techniques to embed malicious Javascript into your data, or other types of code that attempt to hijack cookies or do other malicious things.
-The XSS Filter is described [here](/docs/helpers/#security-helpers).
+The XSS Filter is described <a href="/docs/packages/#security-helpers">here</a>.
     <li><h3>Validate the data</h3></li>
     <hr>